mhridoy/Signal-Denoised-Filter---Matlab/README.md

 6. Passive or active type of continuous time filter
 7. Infinite impulse respone or Finnite impulse response type of discrete time or digital Filter

+##### Linear Continuous Time Filters
+This filter is intended to eliminate certain frequencies and allow the passage of others.
+It's also known as newtwork syntesis.

+Some significant filter families that are constructed in this manner are:

+1. Chebyshev filter